SeyitKaanGunes/mlflow/docs/jenkins-setup.md

 # Jenkins Pipeline Integration

-This repository ships with a declarative Jenkins pipeline (`Jenkinsfile`) that automates running the AutoGluon + MLflow demo.
+This repository ships with a declarative Jenkins pipeline (`Jenkinsfile`) that automates running the scikit-learn + MLflow demo.
 The structure mirrors the ["Jenkins Tutorial"](https://www.datacamp.com/tutorial/jenkins-tutorial) from DataCamp, with stages adapted to this project.

 ## Prerequisites

 1. A Jenkins controller (LTS 2.426+ recommended) running on Windows.
 The provided Jenkinsfile assumes the agent can execute Windows `bat` steps.
-2. Python 3.10+ installed on the Jenkins agent together with the Windows `py` launcher (default option).
+2. A Python 3.x installation on the Jenkins agent together with the Windows `py` launcher (default option).
 The Jenkinsfile invokes `py -3 -m venv ...`, so the launcher must be on `PATH` for the service account.
 3. A Jenkins credential with permission to clone this repository (for private repos).
-4. Sufficient disk space (~6 GB) and network access so AutoGluon can download its model backbones during the first run.
+4. Sufficient disk space (~1 GB) and network access so Python packages can be downloaded during the first run.

 ## Jenkins Job Setup